This week, a lot shifted at once, and the sense of stability I usually rely on felt harder to find.

-It felt like February shook my snow globe without my permission, and the pieces of my family’s stability were suddenly unsettled and rearranged.
+It felt like the month had shook my metaphoric glass snow globe without my permission, and the pieces of my family’s stability were suddenly unsettled and rearranged.

 What was I made for?

-The largest external shift in my life was the end of my previous employment, and I find myself feeding that emotional elephant both relief and grief at the same time.
+The largest external shift in my life was the end of my previous employment, and I found myself feeding that emotionaly-charged elephant both relief and grief at the same time.

-What Was I Made For? has been looping in my head, and I can’t remember Billie’s answer—nor do I seem to have my own right now.
+As music is a consistent presence in my life, What Was I Made For? has been looping in my head, yet I can’t remember Billie’s answer — nor do I seem to have my own answers right now.
+It’s unsettling times like these where I requestion what I was made for.

 What comes next

-What comes next is still unknown, and for me—and for those of us who live inside carefully contained snow-globe worlds—this kind of change can feel unsettling.
+What comes next is unknown, and for me — and maybe for others who live inside carefully contained snow-globe worlds — this kind of change feels unsettling, to say the least.

 Start by noticing